-This log gathers information on web pages and objects blocked/allowed by the HTTP and FTP filters and on packets matching traffic rules with the Log matching packets option enabled or meeting other conditions (e.g. logging of UPnP traffic).
+The Filter log gathers information on web pages and objects blocked/allowed by the HTTP and FTP filters and on packets matching traffic rules with the Log packets option enabled or meeting other conditions (e.g. logging of UPnP traffic).